Winslow West, Arizona

-Winslow West is a census-designated place (CDP) in Coconino and Navajo counties in Arizona, United States.
+Winslow West is a census-designated place (CDP) in Navajo and Coconino counties in Arizona, United States.
 The population was 438 at the 2010 census.
-The entire community is off-reservation trust land belonging to the Hopi tribe.
-It lies just west of the city of Winslow, and more than 50 km south of the main Hopi reservation.
+The entire community is off-reservation trust land belonging to the Hopi Tribe of Arizona.
+It lies just west of the city of Winslow, and is more than 50 km south of the main Hopi Reservation.